AdobeDocs/photoshop-api-docs/README.md

 # Sample Code

 The [sample_code](sample_code) folder in this repo contains sample code for authenticating with JWT.
 And, sample code for calling the Photoshop APIs.

 Note that the sample code is covered by the MIT license.

 # Release Notes

+Please see the Release Notes in the [Adobe Pre-Release Discussion Forums](https://forums.adobeprerelease.com/photoshopapiservice) for an up-to-date list of new features  and bug fixes.

 Currently known issues: